 Abstract

 “A field experiment was conducted during “kharif” and “rabi” seasons of 2022-23 and 2023-24 at Regional Agricultural Research Station, Nandyal, Acharya N.G.
-Ranga Agricultural University, Andhra Pradesh using “split-plot design” with three replications to study the effect of different enriched organic manures and liquid foliar management practices on foxtail millet and chickpea.
+Ranga Agricultural University, Andhra Pradeshusing “split-plot design” with three replications to study the effect of different enriched organic manures and liquid foliar management practices on foxtail millet and chickpea.
 Among the different enriched organic manures, significantly higher dry matter production and nutrient uptake of foxtail millet and chickpea were obtained with the application of enriched poultry manure with silica (M2) followed by enriched vermicompost with silica (M3).
-With respect to liquid foliar feeders, higher dry matter production and nutrient uptake were recorded with foliar application of panchagavya @ 3 % (F3) which is statistically at par with foliar application of compost tea @ 5% (F4) in foxtail millet and chickpea on clayey loam soils of Scarce rainfall Agro-Climatic Zone of Andhra Pradesh.
-The lowest dry matter production and nutrient uptake were obtained with control treatment in both the crops”.
+With respect to liquid foliar feeders, higher dry matter production and nutrient uptake were recorded with foliar application of Panchagavya @ 3 % (F3) which is statistically at par with foliar application of compost tea @ 5%(F4) in foxtail millet and chickpea on clayey loam soils of Scarce rainfall Agro-Climatic Zone of Andhra Pradesh.
+The lowest dry matter production and nutrient uptake were obtained with control treatmentin both the crops”.

 Keywords: Organic manures, Liquid foliar feeders, Dry matter production and Nutrient uptake